doga/jsonapi_for_rails/README.md

 ```

 ## Implementation status
-This software is not production-ready yet, but the intention is to release a 1.0 version around mid-2016.
 The internal architecture is sound.
-What remains is adding missing features and weeding out bugs.
-Test coverage is currently being bulked up using *Rails 5 beta 2* but the plugin should be compatible with *Rails 4+*.
+Test coverage is currently being bulked up using *Rails 5 beta 2* (but the plugin should be compatible with *Rails 4+*).
+And missing features are being added.
+The intention is to release a 1.0 version around mid-2016.

 Feature support roundup: